PomPom248/sofia_roggero/README.md

 If the timeout is exceeded, then a 400 status and a 'Error while creating the message' message is sent and a message is created
 2) This function is called create and it three receives parameters, destination, body and status.
 Its goal is to create new messages
 If this function is invoked while in the then, then a message is created with a 'OK - 200' status If this function in invoked in the catch and the error response is undefined, then a message is created with a 'TIMEOUT - 400' status.
-Else, the message's status is 'NOT SENT - 500'.
+Else, the message's status is 'ERROR - 500'.

 ## GET - :9001/messages
-This route finds all the messages created and it uses a function called find If everything goes right then a 200 status and all the created messages are sent.
+This route finds all messages and it uses a function called find If everything goes right then a 200 status and all the created messages are sent.
+If something goes wrong then a 500 status and an error message is sent.

+## DELETE - :9001/messages
+This route deletes all messages and it uses a function called delete If everything goes right then a 200 status and a 'Messages deleted' message.
 If something goes wrong then a 500 status and an error message is sent.

 ##QUESTIONS